How to Clean Stains off Fabric Blinds

 There are a variety of different styles of fabric blinds, so it makes sense to first look at what you have, as this might impact how you clean it.
 For example, if you have vertical blinds, you will be able to remove each slat for a more thorough cleaning.
 Roller blinds, on the other hand, don’t have this benefit.
 Acknowledging this, we’ll be showing you how to clean both styles.

 The easiest way to clean roller blinds

-You don’t need a specialist roller blind cleaner to remove dirt from your roller blinds – the process is actually quite simple.
+You don’t need a specialist roller blind cleaner to remove dirt from your roller blinds – put your fancy gadgets to the side – the process is actually quite simple.
 Firstly, get your vacuum cleaner and fit the upholstery attachment to it (for the uninitiated, this is the attachment that has a bristly head).
 Once you’ve done this, gently vacuum your roller blind once it’s fully extended to remove dust and dirt.